-Many languages that exist today, especially in the Western world, originated from Latin and Greek.
+Many modern languages, especially in the Western world, originated from Latin and Greek.
 The reason for Latin and Greek being read left to right is not particularly well known, but an important theory is that the medium of writing strongly influenced the direction of the text.
 This is why left to right is the predominant writing paradigm for Western languages.

 Hebrew is an example of a language read right to left

-Among the most popular languages read right to left, we can find Arabic, Farsi, Urdu and Hebrew.
-Some languages can be written in more than one writing system.
-For example, Traditional Chinese was written in vertical columns which were read from top to bottom.
-The first column being on the right side of the page and the last column being on the left.
+Among the most popular languages read right to left, we can list Arabic, Farsi, Urdu and Hebrew.
+Some languages can be written with more than one writing system.
+For example, Traditional Chinese is written in vertical columns which are read from top to bottom; the first column being on the right side of the page and the last column being on the left.
 In modern times, however, left-to-right horizontal Chinese has become more popular.

-Any material produced for markets where the populations read right to left will not only require a translation, but also a localization process to ensure correct and natural text flow for the consumers.
+Any material produced for markets where content is read right to left will not only require translation, but also a localization process to ensure correct and natural text flow for the consumers.

 Everything located on the right portion of the document will have to be placed on the left.
-There are 7 billion potential clients in the world, and excluding the localization process for Middle Eastern markets (as an example of a home to languages read right to left) will cut this number to a fraction.
+There are 7 billion potential clients in the world, and excluding the localization process for Middle Eastern markets (as an example of a home to languages read right to left) will significantly bring this number down.